andriansyahp/extra191/README.md

 	+ What makes memo important?
 	+ Guides to make a "*useful*" memo

-This repository can also be accessed in the form of Github page, via [https://andriansyahp.github.io/extra191](https://andriansyahp.github.io/extra191).
+This repository is also available in the form of Github page, via [https://andriansyahp.github.io/extra191](https://andriansyahp.github.io/extra191).

 The Github page above utilizes the theme from [StartBootstrap](https://startbootstrap.com/guides/how-to-create-a-website-with-github-pages/), with [Stylish Portfolio](https://startbootstrap.com/themes/stylish-portfolio) theme being chosen with some modification and personalization as an addition to the theme.